haidermumtaz/R-Data-Analysis-Project/README.md

 The Dataset was exceeding my GitHub Large File Storage Limit so it is not included in the repo, here is the link: https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data/discussion?sort=hotness

+No google slide deck for this one as project is presented through Shiny Dashboard

 The purpose of this project was to analyze Earth's climate change with R and visualize the key findings through a Shiny App.